iCliniq Logo

 Hello doctor,

-I am a type 1 diabetic and I suffered chronic diarrhea for the past 10 years.
-Finally, the doctor found tape worms, and eggs in the stool.
-I had several rounds of praziquantel (antihelmintics), last round was 2 weeks ago with 650 mg per day with a break in between.
+I am a type 1 diabetic, and I have suffered from chronic diarrhea for the past 10 years.
+Finally, the doctor found tape worms and eggs in the stool.
+I had several rounds of praziquantel (antihelmintics), the last round was 2 weeks ago, with 650 mg per day, with a break in between.
 I took supplements of all kinds, and now colonics.
 I am still passing worms.
-I have improvements in health, pain, and girth around my stomach also improved but I am frustrated.
+I have improvements in health, pain, and girth around my stomach, also improved but I am frustrated.
 I cannot seem to get rid of it.
-Please help.

 Hello,